mapbox/mapbox-maps-ios/Sources/MapboxMaps/Documentation.docc/Migrate to v11.md

 ...
 ```

 For a full example of importing a style, please check out our [Standard Style Example](https://github.com/mapbox/mapbox-maps-ios/blob/main/Apps/Examples/Examples/All%20Examples/StandardStyleExample.swift).
 This example imports the Standard style into another style [Real Estate New York](https://github.com/mapbox/mapbox-maps-ios/blob/main/Apps/Examples/Examples/All%20Examples/Sample%20Data/fragment-realestate-NY.json).
-It then modifies the configurations for the imported Standard style at runtime using the following APIs we've introduced on the ``StyleManager`` object:
+It then modifies the configurations for the imported Standard style at runtime using the following APIs we've introduced on the ``StyleManager-46yjd`` object:

 - ``StyleManager/styleImports``, which returns all of the styles you have imported into your main style
 - ``StyleManager/removeStyleImport(for:)``, which removes the style import with the passed Id